-6.1 Application, selection and admission
+7.1 Application, selection and admission

-They must, before 12 July, apply for admission as a student on the University's prescribed hard-copy form for such application, meet the minimum requirements for the programme involved and be selected for and admitted to such programme.
+They must apply for admission as a student on the University's prescribed hard-copy form before 12 July, meet the minimum requirements for the programme involved and be selected for and admitted to such programme.
 Selection and admission to a particular programme are subject to the availability of study places in the programme.

-6.2 Registration
+7.2 Registration

-They must be registered as students within the first two weeks of classes.
+They must be registered as students within the first two weeks of second-semester classes.